 Houston Admiralty and Maritime Lawyers Attorneys

-Admiralty lawyers, also known as maritime lawyers, are involved in regulating economic transactions and property disputes involving marine trade, sailors, navigation, or land-based activity that is maritime in nature.
-It is also a combination of U.S. and international law that covers all contracts, torts, injuries or offenses that take place on these navigable waters.
-Admiralty Law is not, however, synonymous with the Law of the Sea, which is in the realm of international public law and deals with rights to navigation, minerals, or coastal waters jurisdiction.
-Houston admiralty law lawyers can further assist with maritime law matters that you have questions about.
+Houston Law Admiralty lawyers regulate economic transactions and property disputes involving marine trade, sailors, navigation.
+They also handle land-based matters that are maritime.
+Moreover, admiralty law covers all contracts, torts, injuries or offenses that take place on navigable waters.
+Admiralty Law is not, similar to the Law of the Sea, which deals with international public law and deals with rights to navigation, minerals, or coastal waters.
+Furthermore, Houston admiralty law lawyers can assist with maritime law matters that you have questions about.
 In addition, if you have been injured on the job, maritime injury law can help protect your rights.
 Also, Houston Maritime Law Lawyers can help you with all parts of your case.

-This Admiralty and Maritime Law Guide includes around 1,500 annotated links to admiralty law resources on the Internet and a database of admiralty case digests, opinions and international maritime conventions.
-All claims under the maritime law must be filed in state or federal court.
-A lawsuit is the only way to reserve your right for injury compensation.
-In many ways, maritime injury claims can provide more compensation than traditional workers’ compensation claims.
+This Admiralty and Maritime Law Guide includes around 1,500 annotated links to admiralty law resources on the Internet, and a database of admiralty case digests, opinions and international maritime conventions.
+Moreover, a lawsuit may be the only way to reserve your right to injury compensation.
+Besides, maritime injury claims can provide more benefit than traditional workers’ compensation claims.

-- Jones Act claims: The Jones Act helps cover those who live and work on water vessels including ships, oil rigs and other vessels that are actually out at sea.
-Depending on the work you do, it could be complicated to determine whether you are considered a “seaman” under the legal definition and thus afforded protection under the Jones Act.
+- Jones Act claims: The Jones Act helps cover those who live and work on water vessels including ships, oil rigs and other ships that are actually out at sea.
+Protection under the Jones Act will depend on if you are considered a “seaman” legally.

-- Longshore and Harbor Workers’ Compensation Act claims: These claims involve those who are not considered seamen working on a vessel at sea but work in the maritime industry.
+- Longshore and Harbor Workers’ Compensation Act claims: Also, these claims involve those that work in the maritime industry.
 In most cases, this includes those working on docks, repairing ships or doing related on-shore work with boats.

-Some most serious injuries that can happen to maritime workers while working at sea includes:
+Some most severe injuries that can happen to maritime workers while working at sea includes: